 Several bodies enforce CE/UKCA marking, with an aim to prevent misuse of the mark and ensure that product safety is maintained.

 Market Surveillance Authorities are nominated public authorities in each member state, and each state has its own way of enforcing the legislation once it has been implemented into national law.
-In the UK, these authorities include Trading Standards Services.
+In the UK, it is Trading Standards Services that enforce these regulations

 The penalties for not conforming to CE/UKCA marking legislation can include fines and imprisonment.

 By providing this information, it allows us to forward your enquiry on to your local Technical Specification Manager and enables them to provide you with a formal quotation quicker.